trimstray/nginx-admins-handbook/README.md

 #### Rate Limiting

-  > All rate limiting rules should be added to the Nginx `http` context.
+  > All rate limiting rules (definitions) should be added to the Nginx `http` context.

-Nginx provides following variables that can be used in rate limiting rules:
+Nginx provides following variables (unique keys) that can be used in rate limiting rules:

 | <b>VARIABLE</b> | <b>DESCRIPTION</b> |
 | :---         | :---         |